-The Intune client-side logs are one of the options that you can troubleshoot issues.
+The Intune client-side logs are one of the options you can troubleshoot issues.
 The other option to troubleshoot Intune issues from the client-side is using network traces.
 This is basically reverse engineering using Fiddler traces etc…

 One example is given below How To Start Troubleshooting Intune Issues from the server-side.
-The next level of troubleshooting is with MDM Diagnostics Tool to collect the log and information from the client-side.
+The next level of troubleshooting is with MDM Diagnostics Tool to collect the log and information from the client side.